SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Introduction

 \section{Introduction}

 Optical Character Recognition (OCR) has long been an important task in many practical applications.
-Recently, recognizing text in natural scene images, referred to as Scene Text Recognition (STR), has attracted great attentions due to the diverse text appearances and the extreme conditions in which these scenes are captured.
-Modern techniques in deep neural networks have been widely introduced \cite{CRNN,RARE,R2AM,STAR,ASTER,GRCNN,FAN,AON,SSFL,SSDAN,ESIR}.
-For example, Shi \etal \cite{CRNN} proposed CRNN to exploit the contexture information by combining convolutional neural networks (CNNs) and recurrent neural networks (RNNs).
-Lee \etal \cite{R2AM} introduced attention modeling to focus on the most reliable regions at every recurrent step.
-Hybrid attention methods combining various revisions have achieved great success \cite{FAN,ASTER}.
+Recently, recognizing text in natural scene images, referred to as Scene Text Recognition (STR), has attracted great research interests due to the diverse text appearances and even the extreme conditions.
+Modern techniques in deep neural networks have been widely introduced \cite{CRNN,RARE,R2AM,ASTER,GRCNN,FAN,AON,SSFL,SSDAN,SRN}.

-Since existing methods are quite powerful for regular text tasks with clean background, irregular shape has become a challenging yet hot interest for researchers.
-As spatial transformer network (STN) \cite{STN} was proposed, Shi \etal \cite{RARE} integrated it into a unified mainstreaming procedure that the STR framework can be divided into two connected stages, the spatial rectification stage and the encoder-decoder recognition stage.
-Notice that the rectification module does not require any extra annotations yet is effective in an end-to-end network.
-Therefore, it was soon popularly utilized and further explored in later works \cite{AFDM,wrong,ASTER,ESIR,MORAN}.
-For example, recently, Zhan \etal \cite{ESIR} proposed line-fitting transformation to iteratively estimate the pose of text lines in scenes.
-Luo \etal \cite{MORAN} directly predicted the location offsets of the coordinates to rectify multi-object.
+Since existing methods are quite powerful for regular text recognition, reading irregular shaped text has become a challenging yet hot research topic for computer vision community.
+As spatial transformer network (STN) \cite{STN} was proposed, RARE \cite{RARE} integrated it as a mainstreaming preprocessing procedure in the STR framework.
+Notice that the \textit{rectification module} does not require any extra annotations yet is effective in an end-to-end network.
+Therefore, it was soon popularly utilized and further explored in later works \cite{AFDM,wrong,ASTER,ESIR,MORAN,ScRN}.